How does this company make money?

 What external forces can significantly affect this company?

-Chinese government food safety regulations require traceability from grassland to consumer, imposing documentation and monitoring obligations across the entire supply chain.
-Climate change is altering Inner Mongolia grassland productivity and the seasonal grazing cycles that the collection network is built around.
-China's ongoing urbanization is shifting demand patterns — reducing rural dependence on shelf-stable milk powder while concentrating fresh dairy consumption in coastal cities — which changes the geographic shape of where product must reach.
+Chinese government food safety rules require the company to prove traceability all the way from the grassland to the consumer, adding compliance burden at every step.
+Climate change threatens Inner Mongolia's grassland productivity and can disrupt the seasonal grazing cycles the entire collection system is built around.
+China's ongoing urbanization is shrinking the rural population that buys shelf-stable milk powder while concentrating fresh dairy demand in coastal cities, pulling the business in two directions at once.

 Where is this company structurally vulnerable?